5 Ways To Make Teacher Professional Development Effective [With Examples]All Posts

 EdTech software is quickly becoming one of the best ways to collect actionable data on student achievement and understanding.
 Opportunities to train educators on subject-specific EdTech platforms give teachers the tools they need to confidently use student data to improve their classroom teaching.

-Prodigy Math Game is a free, curriculum-aligned math game that challenges students in a world filled with education and adventure.
+Prodigy Math is a free, curriculum-aligned math game that challenges students in a world filled with education and adventure.
 Real-time data and powerful reports give school leaders and teachers valuable insights into what classroom techniques are encouraging student success, and where student achievement can be improved.

 4. Embed it into the teaching process